Meadows has 3 RBIs, surging Rays beat Phillies 5-3

 Philadelphia starter Zack Wheeler gave up three runs, four hits, two walks and struck out a career-high 14 over seven innings.
 The right-hander made six starts in May, going 2-0 with 57 strikeouts, five walks and allowing 11 runs in 43 1/3 innings.

+“We’ve a good team,” Wheeler said.
+“We just have to remember that.
+It sounds simple, right, you’ve just got to keep your head up.
+We know what we’re capable of.
+We haven’t been playing the way that we should.”

 Phillies right fielder Roman Quinn left the game in the fifth inning with a left Achilles tendon injury.
 He stumbled and fell rounding third on Ronald Torreyes’ two-run double, got up and soon after had to hop home on his right leg.
-Quinn ruptured his right Achiiles tendon during an offseason workout in 2013.
+Quinn ruptured his right Achilles tendon during an offseason workout in 2013.

+“I don’t expect to get any good news from the MRI,” Girardi said.
+“We’re pretty sure it’s not good.”

 Matt Joyce, who replaced Quinn, tied it at 3 on a seventh-inning solo homer off Jeffrey Springs.
 He had been hitless in his previous 28 at-bats.